 Industrial Fan Noise

 One of the many benefits of using an HVLS fan in your industrial space is the incredibly small amount of noise that it produces (or rather doesn’t produce) compared to other industrial fans.
-Industrial fans are made to cool and disperse air and often require many noisy parts and a loud motor to do so.
+Industrial fans are made to cool and disperse air and often require many noisy parts and a loud high speed motor to do so.
 On the other hand, HVLS industrial fans are built to improve and magnify airflow, which in turn creates a cooling effect throughout the rooms in which they operate.
-MacroAir takes preventing noise in the workplace very seriously, which is why our industrial HVLS fans are designed with specific parts that are chosen because they are as quiet as possible.
+MacroAir takes quiet operation in the workplace very seriously, which is why our industrial HVLS fans are designed with specific parts that are chosen because they are as quiet as possible.
 Our AirVolution-D, for example, was created with a gearless design that actually eliminates any noise from friction between gears.
+Energy-efficient HVLS fans also have a reversible motor for winter month efficiency.

 Using with HVAC